Kitchener's Army: Recruitment

 All five of the full army groups (meaning a group of divisions similar in size to an army, not a group of armies) were made up of volunteer recruits, which included the famous Pals' Battalions.
 Due to the huge numbers of men wishing to sign up, in places queues up to a mile long formed outside recruitment offices, there were many problems in equipping and providing shelter for the new recruits.
 Rapidly the Government added many new recruitment centres, which eased the admissions burden, and began a programme of temporary construction at the main training camps.
+By 12 September, almost half a million men had enlisted.
+The priority placement of recruits was to make up the strength of K1 units, then the Reserve battalions, and then the K2 units.
 Almost 2.5 million men volunteered for Kitchener's Army.
+The War Office stipulated that NCOs for these new formations should be selected from those men reenlisting.

-By the beginning of 1916, the queues were not so long anymore.
-Information about the true nature of the war had reached Great Britain, and enthusiasm for volunteering plunged.
-Great Britain had to resort to conscription under the Military Service Act 1916, like the other great powers involved in the war.
+By the beginning of 1916, enthusiasm for volunteering had waned.
+Great Britain resorted to conscription under the Military Service Act 1916, like the other great powers involved in the war.
 (Conscription was also applied "in reverse", so that skilled workers and craftsmen who had volunteered early in the war could be drafted back into the munitions industry, where they were sorely needed.)

 The first conscripts arrived in France in late 1916 to fill the gaps in the volunteer units, which had been greatly diminished during the Battle of the Somme.
 After the bloody battles of 1916 and 1917, many of the British Army facing the Ludendorff Offensive of 1918 were conscripts, many of whom were youths under 21 years of age, or in their late thirties or older.
 Many of the other soldiers were men of lower levels of fitness who had volunteered earlier in the war and had since been "combed out" of rear echelon jobs.
 Roughly half of those who served in the British Army throughout the war, including more than half of the five million men serving in the British Army in 1918, were conscripts.